 - Knowing other people who have opioids

 Coma, death, and seizures are the most dangerous effects of a fentanyl overdose.
 When someone’s respiration rate drops below 12 breaths per minute, this can indicate intoxication from fentanyl or other opioids, creating cause for concern, according to research published in the New England Journal of Medicine.

 Any person who is with someone whose breathing drops below this rate should call for medical attention and administer naloxone if it is present.
 This could reduce the risk of death from a fentanyl overdose.

 When the brain is not getting enough oxygen as a result of depressed or absent breathing, this can put someone at risk for a brain injury.
 The severity of the injury is determined by how long the brain goes without sufficient oxygen.
 Once someone experiences this type of injury, they are 10 times more likely to go back to their substance abuse, according to the Brain Injury Association of America.

-Coma and seizure are also due to the brain being deprived of oxygen.
-When someone has a seizure, if they hit their head, they could experience further brain injury.
+Coma and seizures are also due to the brain being deprived of oxygen.
+When someone has a seizure, if they hit their head, they could experience a further brain injury.
 If someone experiences a coma, there is no way to know if they will come out of it.

 A person can overdose on fentanyl when they take too much of the drug.
 On average, fentanyl is considered to be lethal when someone takes 2 mg (milligrams), according to information published in a report released by the United States Sentencing Commission.